50:499:101 – Introduction to Health Sciences (3)

 An advanced course in health sciences that addresses a specific area of study.
 Intended to be taught as seminars.
 Topics to be discussed vary from semester to semester based on student and faculty interests.

-Topics covered include: public health, community health, social relationships and health, medical product development.
+Topics covered include public health, community health, social relationships and health, medical product development.
+Sample syllabus.*

 50:499:493 – Applied Experiences in Health Sciences (3)

-This course is designed to help students learn about working in healthcare setting and gain important experiences necessary for graduate school applications and your future career.
+This course is designed to help students learn about working in the healthcare setting and gain important experiences necessary for graduate school applications and their future careers.
 This learning will take place through students’ experiences at their placement, the supervision students receive, their own reflection about their experiences, and completing a final project relating to their work and graduate school/career goals.
 Students are encouraged to develop their own placements.

 Prerequisite: Permission of instructor.